 Drake University prohibits harassment based on each of the proected characteristics set forth in the nondiscrimination statement.
 Harassment based on race, color, national origin, creed, religion, age, disability, gender identity or sexual orientation, genetic information and veteran status are not tolerated.
-Any such harassment undermins the mission of the University through its insidious and detrimental impace on individual students, faculty, staff and on the University community as a whole.
+Any such harassment undermines the mission of the University through its insidious and detrimental impact on individual students, faculty, staff and on the University community as a whole.

 Discriminatory Harassment (non-sex-based) is conduct based on race, color, national origin, creed, religion, age, disability, gender identity or sexual orientation, genetic information and veteran status, when such conduct has the purpose or effect of unreasonably interfering with an individual's work or educationa performance of of creating an intimidating, hostile, or offensive environmnet for working and learning.

 Any member of the Drake faculty, staff or student body who has questions about this Policy, believe he/she may have been subjected to discriminatory harassment or knows someone who may have been subjected to discriminatory harassment should contact: